When Women Lead

 Program Impact, Women in Business

-To date, The Global Links Initiative has sponsored four scholars: one from Iraq, two from India, and one from Brazil.
-Each Global Links Initiative cycle starts with one scholar, but ends with over 2,000 individuals impacted, which illustrates the ripple effect of social change that the program inspires.
+To date, The Global Links Initiative has sponsored six scholars: one from Iraq, two from India, and three from Brazil.
+Each TGLI cycle starts with one scholar, but ends with over 2,000 individuals impacted, which illustrates the ripple effect of social change that the program inspires.

 Across the globe, women’s economic contribution to societies is increasing rapidly.
 There is growing awareness that women’s potential as employees, entrepreneurs and consumers is good for business.
-By 2020, it is projected that one billion women will enter the job market globally and by 2028, 75% of consumer spending will be controlled by women.
+According to the World Economic Forum (2021), women’s labor participation rate is an important channel for economic empowerment of women and for building diverse, inclusive, and innovative organizations.
+The World Economic Forum Global Gender Report (2022) shows an alarmingly low gender parity in the global labor participation rates of 62.9%, the lowest level since the data was first recorded in 2006.
 In rapidly developing economies like India and Brazil, the potential contribution to the economy is marked.
 Women save at higher rates and their success has a multiplying effect in their communities.

 Dr. Denise Delboni